levkk/pg-replayer/README.md

 A tool that reads Postgres packets from a file and replays them against a database of your choice.
 The packets have to be '\x19' separated in the input file.

 ## Why
 It's hard to deploy new databases without benchmarks & the only benchmarks that really matter are your production traffic.
-This will simulate it
+This will simulate it.

 ## Installation

-1. Make sure you have `libpq-dev` (Linux/) or `brew install postgresql` (Mac OS).
+1. Make sure you have `libpq-dev` (Linux) or `brew install postgresql` (Mac OS).
 2. `make`

 This will produce the binary `player` in the root directory of this repository.